SurrealDB Docs Logo

 Setting permissions on fields

 You can set permissions on fields to control who can perform operations on them using the PERMISSIONS clause.
-The PERMISSIONS clause can be used to set permissions for SELECT, CREATE, UPDATE, and DELETE operations.
+The PERMISSIONS clause can be used to set permissions for SELECT, CREATE, and UPDATE operations.
+The DELETE operation only relates to records and, as such, is not available for fields.

 Array with allowed values